NYPL/engineering-general/standards/sending-emails-from-an-application.md

 Port: 587
 Use Transport Layer Security (TLS): Yes

-And the authentication is the credntials created by SES Management Console.
+And the authentication is the credentials created by SES Management Console.

 ## Mail From Address